History of the Quakers: Persecution and acceptance in the New World

-Sandwhich and Daniel Wing
+Sandwich and Daniel Wing

-In Bowden’s History of the Society of Friends in America, it is mentioned that “two English Friends, named Christopher Holden and John Copeland came to Sandwhich on the 20th of the 6th month” of 1657 and there they found friends of toleration and resisters of an oppressive law in Daniel Wing, the son of John Wing and Deborah Bachiler, and grandson of Stephen Bachiler.
-Daniel Wing and his brother Stephen Wing and others resisted an oppressive law in the town of Sandwhich which publicly punished men and women by whipping, for “meetings at private houses, for encouraging others in holding meetings, for entertaining the preachers and for the unworthy speeches”.
+In Bowden's History of the Society of Friends in America, it is mentioned that "two English Friends, named Christopher Holden and John Copeland came to Sandwich on the 20th of the 6th month" of 1657 and there they found friends of toleration and resisters of an oppressive law in Daniel Wing, the son of John Wing and Deborah Bachiler, and grandson of Stephen Bachiler.
+Daniel Wing and his brother Stephen Wing and others resisted an oppressive law in the town of Sandwich which publicly punished men and women by whipping, for "meetings at private houses, for encouraging others in holding meetings, for entertaining the preachers and for the unworthy speeches".
 By 1658, Daniel Wing, with others who acted with him, became active converts and there were 18 families who recorded their names in the documents of the society.
-Writers of 1658-1660 said “We have two strong places in this land, the one at Newport and the other at Sandwhich; almost the whole town of Sandwhich is adhering towards them” and the records of the Monthly Meetings of Friends show that the Sandwhich Monthly Meeting was the first established in America.
+Writers of 1658-1660 said "We have two strong places in this land, the one at Newport and the other at Sandwich; almost the whole town of Sandwich is adhering towards them" and the records of the Monthly Meetings of Friends show that the Sandwich Monthly Meeting was the first established in America.